Huy-Ngo/acanban/docs/source/requirements/use-case-model.rst

 Basic Flow
 """"""""""

-1. User select "Project" on search bar.
+1. User selects "Project" on search bar.
-2. Sytem request user to select which type of search, including:
+2. Sytem requests user to select which type of search, including:

   - **Search by name**: this allows user to search for specific project name.
   - **Search by year**: this allows user to get a list of projects in a specific year.